rails/rails/guides/source/api_app.md

 This will do three main things for you:

-- Configure your application to start with a more limited set of middlewares than normal.
+- Configure your application to start with a more limited set of middleware than normal.
 Specifically, it will not include any middleware primarily useful for browser applications (like cookies support) by default.
 - Make `ApplicationController` inherit from `ActionController::API` instead of `ActionController::Base`.
-As with middlewares, this will leave out any Action Controller modules that provide functionalities primarily used by browser applications.
+As with middleware, this will leave out any Action Controller modules that provide functionalities primarily used by browser applications.
 - Configure the generators to skip generating views, helpers and assets when